 This course is designed for beginners and relative beginners to Te Reo Māori or Māori culture.
-There will be homework assigned each week and you will need to allocate a short time (5-10 minutes) to practise each day.
+There will be a small homework assignment each week and you will need to allocate few minutes for practise each day.

 "Languages are inseparably linked to the social and cultural contexts in which they are used.
 Languages and cultures play a key role in developing our personal, group, national, and human identities.
 Every language has its own ways of expressing meanings; each has intrinsic value and special significance for its users."
 The New Zealand Curriculum, p.24